 The CCFNM provides services to over 300 children and their families each year and operates on a budget of nearly $800,000.

 MISSION AND VALUES

-The Children’s Cancer Fund of New Mexico exists to help New Mexico’s children with cancer and their families cope with the day-to-day educational, emotional and financial needs of living with and fighting cancer.
+The Children’s Cancer Fund of New Mexico exists to help persons from New Mexico who have been diagnosed with and treated for childhood cancer (at a New Mexico Pediatric Oncology Facility) and their families cope with the day-to-day educational, emotional and financial needs of living with and fighting cancer.

-The CCFNM works to assure that every child in New Mexico who is diagnosed with cancer receives the resources necessary to ensure that they have access to the best possible care for their physical, emotional and financial well being.
+The CCFNM works to assure that every person in New Mexico who is diagnosed with and treated for pediatric cancer at a New Mexico Pediatric Oncology Facility, receives the resources necessary to ensure that they have access to the best possible care for their physical, emotional and financial well-being.

 The CCFNM works collaboratively with community partners for the well being of our children and families.

 The CCFNM values and appreciates our volunteers and donors and strives to be excellent stewards of the funding they provide for our families.